Tax guide

 Professionals considering section 44ADA and ITR-4 for AY 2026-27 should check receipts, TDS, expenses, GST data, and presumptive-tax eligibility.

-This guide is written for Indian taxpayers preparing FY 2025-26 income returns in AY 2026-27.
-It follows an evidence-first style because most filing mistakes do not start in the final submit button.
-They start earlier, when the taxpayer selects the wrong assessment year, trusts an incomplete prefill, treats AIS and Form 26AS as interchangeable, or picks ITR-1 when a different form is required.
+This guide is for Indian taxpayers preparing FY 2025-26 income tax returns in AY 2026-27.
+Most filing mistakes do not begin at the submit button — they begin earlier, when someone selects the wrong assessment year, trusts an incomplete prefill, treats AIS and Form 26AS as the same document, or picks ITR-1 when a different form is required.

-Use this article as a practical review note before filing.
+Use this as a practical review note before filing.
 It is not a promise of refund, processing speed, or notice avoidance.
-The goal is to help you organise facts, choose the correct route, and know when a CA review is sensible.
+The aim is to help you organise the facts, choose the correct route, and know when a CA review makes sense.

 Key points

-| 1 | 44ADA is not for every freelancer. |
+144ADA is not for every freelancer.

-| 2 | Receipts and profession type matter. |
+2Receipts and profession type matter.

-| 3 | TDS and GST records should reconcile. |
+3TDS and GST records should reconcile.

 Official position to keep in mind